Simple Ways To Grow Radishes In Containers

 One of the most popular radish varieties among gardeners is this spherical variant.
 Crispy, sweet, and peppery, it's perfect for salads.
-This early maturing type can be harvested in as little as 23-27 days after germination.
+This early maturing type can be harvested at least 23-27 days after germination.

 8. White Hailstone Radish

 These are the ones that resemble golf balls and have long, luscious green leaves that belie their small size.
 They're crisp, mild, and quite adaptable.
-If you're going to produce your own radishes, these are a good choice.
+If you produce your own radishes, these are a good choice.
 They're delicious raw, roasted, or pickled.

 9. De 18 Jours Radish

-Because they grow in around 18 days, you can harvest these plentiful types of radishes in less than three weeks.
+Because they grow in around 18 days, you can harvest these plentiful radishes in less than three weeks.
 They are red with white tips and have a spherical to cylindrical form.
-They have a delicious flavour and a crisp texture, and they are easy to cultivate in most climates.
+They have a delicious flavour and a crisp texture and are easy to cultivate in most climates.